 Hepatitis C virus (HCV) infection poses a major and growing public health problem.
-Anestimated 3.2 million Americans are currently living with chronic HCV infection.[1]ENREF_1HCV infection is particularly prevalent in the "baby boomer" population (those born between 1945 and 1965).
-Prior studies estimate that 3.3% of baby boomers are HCV-antibody positive, and this birth cohort accounts for up to 75% of all United States (US) HCV infections.[2]Additionally, 43-85% of baby boomers are unaware of their HCV infection status.[3-5]Chronic HCV infection remains the leading cause of chronic liver disease, hepatocellular carcinoma, and liver transplantation.[6]In 2007, mortality from HCV eclipsed that of the Human Immunodeficiency virus (HIV) in the US and is expected to rise over the coming decades.[7]
+An estimated 3.2 million Americans are currently living with chronic HCV infection [1].
+HCV infection is particularly prevalent in the "baby boomer" population (those born between 1945 and 1965).
+Prior studies estimate that 3.3% of baby boomers are HCV antibody positive, and this birth cohort accounts for up to 75% of all HCV infections in the United States [2].
+Additionally, 43%-85% of baby boomers are unaware of their HCV infection status [3-5].
+Chronic HCV infection remains the leading cause of chronic liver disease, hepatocellular carcinoma, and liver transplant [6].
+In 2007, mortality from HCV eclipsed that of human immunodeficiency virus (HIV) in the United States and is expected to rise over the coming decades [7].